retrodaredevil/retrodaredevil/docs/source/tutorial/virtualbox.rst

 VirtualBox
 ===========

 VirtualBox is an awesome piece of software.
-The goal of this tutorial is to run it headless and use phpVirtualBox to expose a web interface to configure VirtualBox.
+The goal of this tutorial is to run it headless and use RemoteBox to configure VirtualBox.

 This tutorial uses `VirtualBox <https://www.virtualbox.org>`_.